freehaha/slate/source/includes/_recipe.md

 #### Sequence

 `sequence` contains an array of actions to be run.
-Each action is described by an object with the following attributes:
+Each action is described by an object with the following properties:

-Attribute | Type | Description
+Property | Type | Description
 --- | --- | --- | ---
 \*operation | string | Name of the action to be executed, can be the aliases specified in `operations` or special operator prefixed with `$`, listed below.
 \*parameters | object | Parameters of the `operations`